Find Affordable College Courses

 $18,726 Average Tuition & Fees

-With a ranking of #10, California State University - Long Beach did quite well on this year’s best value schools for aerospace and aeronautical engineering students.
+California State University - Long Beach did quite well in this year’s ranking of the best value schools for aerospace and aeronautical engineering students.
+It came in at #10 on the list.
 CSULB is a fairly large public school located in the city of Long Beach.

-Out-of-state tuition fees for undergraduate students at CSULB are $18,726 per year.
+CSULB undergraduate students pay an average of $18,726 in tuition and fees each year.
 Aerospace Engineering majors at CSULB take out an average of $27,202 in student loans while working on their egree.

 Read More…